tsayvyac/tetrisjs/README.md

 | 3 (triple) | 300    |
 | 4 (tetris) | 1200   |

-Depending on the number of points, the game speed and level increase.
+Depending on the number of points, the game speed increase.<br>
+$speed = 1000 - (level * 100)$<br>

+For every 10 cleared lines, the level is increased by 1.
 More level, more bonus points.<br>
-$speed = 1000 - (level * 100)$<br>
 $score += lineClear * (level + 1)$

 On some screens you may see red letters in square brackets (e.g. Pl[a]y Tetris) that are hotkeys.
 When you press such a letter on the keyboard, a certain action will occur.
 There are sound effects that can be turned on and off